 It was time for a daring change

-If you want a table at this lively two-storey restaurant, it’s recommended you make a reservation, because more often than not it’s packed with people consuming dishes like spinach, mushroom and nut-stuffed Kinkhali dumplings, artichoke cutlets, roasted eggplant with tahini, vegan rice pilaf, and a variety of sweet and scrumptious desserts, including plenty of chocolate options.
+If you want a table at this lively two-story restaurant, it’s recommended you make a reservation, because more often than not it’s packed with people consuming dishes like spinach, mushroom, and nut-stuffed Khinkali dumplings, artichoke cutlets, roasted eggplant with tahini, vegan rice pilaf, and a variety of sweet and scrumptious desserts, including plenty of chocolate options.

 Nanuchka earns rave reviews

-So if you’re looking for good restaurants in tel aviv, we recommend to give Nanuchka a visit
+So if you’re looking for good restaurants in tel aviv, we recommend The Israeli Vegan Dining Guide.